runemadsen/runemadsen-2013/blog/_posts/2015-02-15-on-meta-design-and-algorithmic-design-systems.md

 keywords: "graphic, design, systems, creative, code, algorithms"
 ---

-> Meta-design is much more difficult than design; it’s easier to draw something than to explain how to draw it. - Donald Knuth, The Metafont Book
+> "Meta-design is much more difficult than design; it’s easier to draw something than to explain how to draw it" - Donald Knuth, The Metafont Book

 This is the first of hopefully many posts describing something I see as a continuing trend in the design world: The rise of the meta-designer, and the use of algorithmic design systems.